 Linda Marc

-Dr. Marc holds a Doctorate of Science in Social Determinants of Health from the Harvard School of Public Health (ScD), a Master’s of Public Health (MPH) in Psychosocial Epidemiology from the Yale School of Public Health and a Bachelor of Arts in Psychology from St. John’s University in New York.
-She completed post-doctoral training in the Mood Disorders Program in Psychiatry at the Weill Medical College of Cornell University, and was a Senior Scientist at the Center for Multicultural Mental Health at Cambridge Health Alliance-Harvard Medical School, and a Research Fellow in the Initiative on HIV/AIDS in Disadvantaged Communities through Brown University.
+Linda Marc holds a Doctorate of Science (ScD) in Social Determinants of Health from the Harvard School of Public Health, a Master’s of Public Health (MPH) in Psychosocial Epidemiology from the Yale School of Public Health, and a Bachelor of Arts in Psychology from St. John’s University in New York.
+She completed post-doctoral training in the Mood Disorders Program and HIV Clinical Trials Unit at the Weill Medical College of Cornell; completed a fellowship at Brown University through the Initiative on HIV/AIDS in Disadvantage Communities; and was a Fellow in the Program on Ethnic Group Differences in Mental Health at Cambridge Health Alliance & Harvard Medical School.

 Courses Taught